ioccc-src/winner/next/guidelines.md

 life](https://en.wikipedia.org/wiki/Real_life)
 programming, interpreting a requirements document or a customer request is important.
-For this reason, we often award '_Best abuse of the rules_' or '_Worst abuse of the rules_' to an entry that illustrates this point in an ironic way.
+For this reason, we often award '_Best abuse of the rules_' or '_Worst abuse of the rules_' to an submission that illustrates this point in an ironic way.

 We do realize that there are holes in the rules, and invite entries